brain-score/language/brainscore_language/benchmarks/syntaxgym/README.md

   method: NA
   references: Wilcox E. Levy R. & Futrell R. (2019).
   location: in the benchmark as a json

-  description: |
-    Center embedding, the ability to embed a phrase in the middle of another phrase of the same type, is a hallmark feature of natural language syntax.
-Center-embedding creates nested dependencies, which could pose a challenge for some language models.
-To succeed in generating expectations about how sentences will continue in the context of multiple center embedding, a model must maintain a representation not only of what words appear in the preceding context but also of the order of those words, and must predict that upcoming words occur in the appropriate order.
-    In this test suite we use verb transitivity and subject/verb plausibility to test model capabilities in this respect.

 metric:
   mapping: N/A